Debit Card Mistake That Can Cost Big Bucks

 Time to Back Up!

-When you hear the word "Oops!" caution lights should go off in your head.
+When you hear the word "Oops!", caution lights should go off in your head.
 Any time a debit card purchase is entered, your money is going to be "held" until the sale is processed.
-What is happening in many instances is that sales people are not recognizing the difference of credit card purchases versus debit card purchases.
+What is happening in many instances is that sales people are not recognizing the difference between credit card purchases and debit card purchases.
 What you, the consumer, needs to know is that the two are very different and errors cannot be processed in the same way.

 Mistakes are going to happen, so be prepared and know how to best protect your money for any corrections that may need to be processed.
 What is the correct process?
 Immediately, before any other transaction is keyed, ask for a "return" procedure to be completed and not a "voided" procedure.